Eduardo Barroca

-Eduardo de Souza Ney Barroca (born 22 April 1982) is a Brazilian professional football coach, currently in charge of CRB.
+Eduardo de Souza Ney Barroca (born 22 April 1982) is a Brazilian professional football coach.

 Career

 Born in Rio de Janeiro, Barroca started his career at Flamengo in 2000, working as a fitness coach of the under-13 squad.
 In 2003 he moved to Madureira, being appointed assistant coach.

 Barroca's first coaching experience occurred with Sendas in 2007, as he was in charge of the under-17s; the following year, he was named first team coach.
 In 2009, he joined Pão de Açúcar EC as an assistant.

 In January 2011, after a short stint as Corinthians' under-17 head coach, Barroca joined Bahia, working as Rogério Lourenço's assistant.
 On 9 February 2011, he was the club's interim coach during a 2–0 Campeonato Baiano defeat of Camaçari, as Lourenço was sacked.

 Barroca acted as an interim for Bahia in a further eight occasions, being also the youngest head coach to win a Série A match after defeating Flamengo on 4 September 2011, aged only 29.
 On 18 May 2013, he left the club, and subsequently returned to Sendas (now named Audax Rio) to work as an assistant coach of the under-20s.
 The following January, he joined Botafogo as a permanent assistant coach of the first team.

 On 2 June 2014, Barroca signed for Fluminense to work as a coordinator.
 The following 5 January, he was named Doriva's assistant at Vasco da Gama.

 On 1 March 2016, Barroca returned to Botafogo, being named head coach of the under-20 squad.
 On 29 May 2018, he moved back to Corinthians, also as an under-20 coach.

 On 14 April 2019, Barroca was announced as head coach of Botafogo, replacing fired Zé Ricardo.
 On 6 October, however, he was himself sacked after a poor run of results, and took over Atlético Goianiense eight days later.